cubaseuser123/waitless-for-hakethon-fork/README.md

 # Tech Stack
 - **Flutter:**  The primary framework used for developing the app, providing a rich set of features for mobile app development.
-Dart: The programming language used for developing the app, known for its efficiency and ease of use with Flutter.
+- **Dartr:** The programming language used for developing the app, known for its efficiency and ease of use with Flutter.
-Storage: Shared Preferences
+- **Storage:** Shared Preferences

 # Dependencies
 - **flutter**: The core SDK used to build the WaitLess mobile application for both Android and iOS platforms.